Research at the Department of Biology, Chemistry, Pharmacy

 National and International Networks

 Training and supporting early-career researchers are particularly important to the Department of Biology, Chemistry, Pharmacy.
-The Graduate Center is the central service facility for all doctoral researchers at this department.
-Within the framework of the Collaborative Research Centers and in cooperation with Dahlem Research School, the department has developed its own graduate programs.
-In addition, the department is involved as a partner in many other graduate programs in Berlin and Brandenburg.
-Numerous young women scientists are supported by the women's advancement program and a large number of junior professorships has been established.
+The Graduate Center is the central service facility for all doctoral researchers within this department.
+The department has developed its own graduate programs within the framework of the Collaborative Research Centers and in cooperation with Dahlem Research School.
+Furthermore, the department is involved as a partner in many other graduate programs in Berlin and Brandenburg.
+A number of early-career researchers who are female are supported by the women’s advancement program, and quite a few junior professorships have also been established.

 Core Facilities are a significant feature of the department.
 These facilities have made it possible to pool scientific work in the field of large-scale instrument analysis and make it available to the entire department.